vpipeline_control_web_logo

 How to create your own example depending on platform

-The VPipelineControl is an example how to control VPipeline instance on your platform, but it utilizes VCodecOneVpl library, which is suited only for Intel-based platforms.
-If you want to create your own VPipelineControl example you can copy whole structure, but you have to replace codec used for transcoding frame.
+The VPipelineControl is an example of how to control a VPipeline instance on your platform.
+It currently utilizes the VCodecLibav library (software codec).
+If you want to create your own VPipelineControl example, you can copy the whole structure, but you may want to replace the codec used for transcoding frames depending on your platform.
 Table 2 demonstrates what codec is recommended for different platforms:

 Table 2 - What codec to use depending on platform.